 The multi-repository documentation site generator for tech writers who <3 writing in AsciiDoc.

-According to this, this looks really interesting and promising.
+According to this, this looks fascinating and promising.
 And after a few hours down the road I managed to actually generate docs and found a few gotchas.

 So here is the general idea about Antora: On the sourcing side, you just have a plain yaml file - the playbook - which contains every source you want to aggregate.
 Each of the sources must be a working git repository with at least one actual commit.